Yuliafire/online-courses/README.md

 - implemented button TOP on smaller screens

 ## Areas for IMPROVEMENT:
-- find new images fo the rest 8 cards ( we have 17 courses in total based on the current figma design)
+- find new images fo the rest 8 cards (we have 17 courses in total based on the current figma design)
 - add mixins
 - store filtered results in local storage
+- add bg-images

 ## Quick start (development)